 Why can a duty refund protest be made?

 A duty refund protest can be made when an exclusion applies.
-Even though the additional tariffs broadly apply to all goods from China, there are (or were) exceptions so that not all products were subject to the additional duties.
+Even though the additional tariffs broadly apply to all goods from China, there are (as of March 28, 2022) exceptions (linked here) so that not all products were subject to the additional duties.
 These exceptions are termed “exclusions” (i.e., exclusion from the Section 301 China tariffs that otherwise would apply).

 What are the ways Section 301 duties/tariffs can be refunded?

-The refund of Section 301 China duties are available for excluded products if the entries are not liquidated, or liquidation has occurred within the past 180 days.
+The refund of Section 301 China duties are available for excluded products if the entries are not liquidated, or liquidation has occurred within 180 days of liquidation.
 Liquidation is basically the finalization of the entry for customs purposes, and typically occurs 310 days after entry (i.e., about 310 days after the date of import, in most cases).
 The refunds can be available through a post summary correction or a protest.

 Post Summary Corrections for Unliquidated Entries